Livingston – Billings – Glendive

 For general information about Billings, read the Billings city guide.

 Red Lodge (pop.
 2,237) is a small, alpine village.
 At 5,562 feet in elevation, Red Lodge is a good place to stay cool when towns further out on the plains bake under the summer heat.
-During the winter season, skiing is a favorite activity at Red Lodge Mountain ski area south of the city.
-The Yellowstone Wildlife Sanctuary in Red Lodge is a popular attraction for tourists.

 The mountains and foothills near Red Lodge offer many outdoor recreational opportunities.
 Many made possible by the Beartooth Recreational Trails Association.
 Hikers have many trails to choose from.
 This organization also promotes bicycling and Nordic skiing.